Configuring Screenless Devices for Schools

 • Silent transitions using tactile cues

-Choose hardware with limited input, no social features, and no unnecessary extras.
-A device that only supports one or two defined classroom functions is usually the right choice.
+Choose hardware with limited input, no social features, and no extra clutter.
+A device that only does one or two classroom functions is usually the right fit.

-Many so-called screenless wearables still depend on a phone, tablet, or laptop for setup and management.
-That is fine, but it needs to be planned for.
+Plenty of screenless wearables still need a phone, tablet, or laptop for setup and management.
+That is fine, but plan for it.
 Treat them as managed peripherals, not standalone systems.

 Run a pilot before buying at scale

-Do not go straight to a full rollout.
-Run a small pilot with enough devices to reflect a real class.
+Do not jump to a full rollout.
+Run a small pilot with enough devices to match a real class.

 A pilot should answer practical questions: